Minimum Rectilinear Polygons for Given Angle Sequences

-First, we move all horizontal edges on the upper hull as far up as possible and all horizontal edges on the lower hull as far down as possible; see Figures~\ref{fig:bbarea-canonical1}--\subref{fig:bbarea-canonical2}.
-This establishes condition~\ref{xcan:outer}.
-Furthermore, assume that there is a vertical edge~$(u,v)$ on the upper hull with $y(u)>y(v)+1$.
-If the (unique) horizontal edge~$(v,w)$ is not an inner extreme edge, then it can be moved upwards until $y(u)=y(v)+1$, which contradicts the assumption that all horizontal edges on the upper hull are moved as far up as possible.
+First, we move all horizontal edges on the upper hull as far up as possible and all horizontal edges on the lower hull as far down as possible; see Fig.~\ref{fig:bbarea-canonical1} and~\ref{fig:bbarea-canonical2}.
+This establishes Condition~\ref{xcan:outer}.
+Furthermore, assume that there is a vertical edge~${(u,v)}$ on the upper hull with~${y(u)>y(v)+1}$.
+If the (unique) horizontal edge~${(v,w)}$ is not an inner extreme edge, then it can be moved upwards until~${y(u)=y(v)+1}$, which contradicts the assumption that all horizontal edges on the upper hull are moved as far up as possible.
 This argument applies symmetrically to the edges on the lower hull.
-Hence, condition~\ref{xcan:vert} is established.
+Hence, Condition~\ref{xcan:vert} is established.

-Second, we move all vertical edges on a stair as far as possible in the direction of the inner extreme edge bounding the stair, e.g., if the stair lies on the upper hull and is directed downwards, then all vertical edges are moved as far right as possible; see Figures~\ref{fig:bbarea-canonical2}--\subref{fig:bbarea-canonical3}.
-This stretches the outer extreme edges while simultaneously contracting all other horizontal edges to length~1, which satisfies condition~\ref{xcan:hor}.
+Second, we move all vertical edges on a stair as far as possible in the direction of the inner extreme edge bounding the stair, for instance, if the stair lies on the upper hull and is directed downwards, then all vertical edges are moved as far right as possible; see Fig.~\ref{fig:bbarea-canonical2} and~\ref{fig:bbarea-canonical3}.
+This movement stretches the outer extreme edges while simultaneously contracting all other horizontal edges to length~$1$, which satisfies Condition~\ref{xcan:hor}.

 Note that in neither step the bounding box changed.
 Since all conditions are satisfied, the resulting polygon is canonical. \end{proof}